-In a large stainless steel saucepan, combine vinegar, water, sugar, salt and spice bag.
-Bring to a boil over medium-high heat, stirring to dissolve sugar.
-Reduce heat, cover and boil gently for 5 minutes, until spices have infused the liquid.
+In a large stainless-steel saucepan, combine all ingredients accept the peppers.
+Bring to a boil over medium heat, stirring to dissolve sugar.
+Reduce heat and boil gently for 5 minutes, until garlic and oregano flavors have infused the liquid.